fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 This is achieved by a combination of SNARKs (Succinct Non-interactive Argument of Knowledge), Narwhal and Bullshark consensus, including other cryptographic and economic guarantees to achieve a trustless, decentralized, and long-term sustainable environment.

+It's important to keep track of these components to ensure that the system is running fairly.
+The protocol holds the state for the following:
+- Token Balances
+- Staking details
+- The Node Reputation
+- Data on how much work a Node has performed in a given epoch

+As a decentralized Network, the state of these is replicated across all of the distributed Nodes in the Network by forming a Blockchain, in which Consensus on transactions transmutes to the final immutable state.

+## Consensus

 ## The Edge Network

 The community members host and operate the Network Nodes, which form the Edge Platform, and contribute to a decentralized network of Web Services.
 Some of the resources provided by the Network Nodes are: